bpeck81/deepinfravoiceclone/README.md

 - **Improved Interface**: A user-friendly and intuitive design for working with the TTP AI model.
 - **Custom Enhancements**: Added features and workflows to address limitations in the demo app.
-- **Seamless Integration**: Easily interact with the Infra TTP AI model.
+- **Seamless Integration**: Easily interact with the DeepInfra TTP AI model.
 - **Enhanced Performance**: Optimized for faster and smoother operations.

 ## Why This Dashboard?